A KIM-1 simulator with the look and feel of the KIM-1 and a debugger to look ‘inside’

 The KIM-1 simulator is written for my personal use to aid me in developing and testing software for the KIM-1.
 It is not meant to be a cycle exact complete KIM-1 emulation.
 Instead it shows as much as possible what is happening inside.
 So do not expect it to run the typical KIM games on the LED and Keypad.

 Just for fun and a tribute, it looks and feels and functions as a real KIM-1.
 The debugger is what the purpose of this program is.
-The program is developed on Windows 10 (32 bit executable) and tested and compiled also on Raspberry PI Os (a Debian Linux variant and Ubuntu 20.04.3 LTS.
-Since source is available, it will run anywhre Lazarus IDE is available.
+The program is developed on Windows 10 (32 bit executable) and tested and compiled on and Ubuntu .
+Since the source is available, it will run anywhere Lazarus IDE is available.

 What is simulated